bkase/slides/reader-and-weep-swift/slides.md

 ```
 <!-- .element: class="fragment" data-fragment-index="1" -->

+Note: Key-value cache/store

 !!!

-### This is morally the same as a collection of functions
+### Isomorphic to a collection of functions

 ```swift
 // this is what the cache does